guireibar/teamcity-documentation/topics/view-build-results.md

 ## View Build Log

 A detailed and structured build log is one of the strongest points of TeamCity.
-Whenever you investigate a build problem, the log is the first place you should check.

 You can access a build log both from the __Overview__ and __Build Log__ tabs.
 If there are any problems or failed tests in the build, you can quickly view the relevant parts of the log right in the __Overview__.
 You can also click on any place on the build timeline to open the related part of the log.